mobahug/Netflix_Clone_42/README.md

 ## Logging in/Registration and Profile Page

-  - We have a basic login with UI response in case of error.
+  - The website has a secure authentification system using cookies
-  - Two-step registration with email verification.
+  - Two-step registration with email verification
   - Forget password with email link token.
-  - Using Google API to translate emails and error/success messages
+  - Google API used to translate the emails and every error/success messages
-  - Basic info on the Profile page
+  - User profile page
   - Upload profile picture
-  - Change password, email, firstname, lastname, username, language
+  - Possibility to change the password, email, firstname, lastname, username, language and/or profile page
-  - Switch button to change infinite scroll and pagination on the movie browsing page
+  - Possibility to change between infinite scroll and pagination on the movie browsing page

   <div>